- COVID-19 and endometriosis information hub

 The COVID-19 pandemic will add significant extra workload on the NHS.
 If you are currently receiving treatment or waiting for an appointment for your endometriosis, you are likely to experience changes, with delays or cancellations to your appointments or surgery.
 Hospital and GPs will be looking to move to remote consultations, such as by telephone.
 The vast majority of endometriosis surgery will be classified by the NHS as non-urgent ‘elective’ surgery, and this means that those waiting for endometriosis surgery in the next few months will most likely have their surgery dates cancelled and re-issued in due course, and if you do not have a date for surgery, the waiting times for surgery are likely to increase.

 We understand it may be very difficult if you have planned surgery or routine appointments cancelled during this unprecedented time for the NHS, but would like to reassure you that after the acute period of this pandemic is over, we will be working with the Royal College of Obstetricians and Gynaecologists (RCOG) and others to ensure the endometriosis service is resumed and your care can continue/your appointments can be rescheduled.
 If you are finding your symptoms unmanageable during this time, contact NHS 111 or your GP.

-For general information about COVID 19, please refer to the Government and NHS websites:
+For general advice on COVID-19, please refer to the below Government and NHS websites: